ctrlplusb/serverless-stack/www/docs/constructs/RemixSite.md

    > Or use your package manager of choices form of the above.

-4. Update your package.json scripts;
+4. Update the package.json scripts for your Remix application;

    ```diff title="Update package.json scripts"
      "scripts": {